Support the licensure of IBCLCs in GA

 In Georgia, 70% of new mothers initiate breastfeeding.
 Six months later only about 19% are still exclusively breastfeeding.
 These numbers indicate that Georgia's moms understand some of the benefits of breastfeeding, but they do not have the support, know-how or resources to successfully breastfeed long enough to reap the health, social or financial benefits.

 How do we change this?

 Through greater access to IBCLC breastfeeding support services!
 According to the Surgeon General, Dr. Regina Benjamin, “International Board Certified Lactation Consultants (IBCLCs) are the only health care professionals certified in lactation care.
 They have specific clinical expertise and training in the clinical management of complex problems with lactation.”
 Dr. Benjamin therefore called upon each state to license IBCLCs in her 2011 "Call to Action to Support Breastfeeding" based upon uncontroverted research-based evidence that our women are more likely to begin and continue breastfeeding if they have access to an IBCLC, whether in the WIC clinic or the NICU.

 Let’s change all of this.
 Let’s make sure the 70% of our mothers who begin breastfeeding, continue long enough to enjoy the amazing health, social and financial benefits it offers to their babies and to them!
 Let’s get Georgia moms the support they need!

-Join our cause and please sign this petition calling upon our Georgia State Legislature to license IBCLCs.
+Join our cause and please sign this petition calling upon our state legislators and Governor Deal to license IBCLCs.